What user does tvheadend run as?

 Installed Tvheadend by following:

-RE: What user does tvheadend run as? - Added by Ron L almost 2 years ago
+RE: What user does tvheadend run as? - Added by Ron L over 2 years ago

 Default installation from deb package user hts is created and TVHeadend runs under these.
 TVHeadend can be run as any user or group you like, just don't use root.
 If it is being started as a service look to configuration file /etc/default/tvheadend.
 Edit